thusharvijay/Synergy/README.md

 ## Project Details

 ### Overview
 Our project is an educational fintech platform designed to help users learn about financial markets through live demo trading.
-It features an expense tracker for financial management, Ethereum wallet integration for handling transactions, and an interactive design to enhance user engagement.
-The platform provides real-time market data, transaction details, and tools for hands-on financial learning.
+The platform features an **AI-powered chatbot** that acts as a financial assistant, providing real-time market insights, answering queries, and guiding users through trading concepts.
+Additionally, it includes an expense tracker for financial management, Ethereum wallet integration for handling transactions, and a **real-time financial news aggregator** to keep users updated on market trends.
+With live market data, transaction details, and an interactive design, the platform enhances user engagement and offers hands-on financial learning experiences.

 ### Problem Statement
 Develop a basic prototype of a fintech website with an AI-powered chatbot that provides users with financial insights and customer support.
 The website should have a clean, user-friendly interface with a simple dashboard displaying sample financial data and a chatbot capable of handling basic FAQs related to fintech services.